-The Own Risk and Solvency Assessment (ORSA) process assesses the main risks to Vhi Insurance, including relevant considerations from the wider Vhi group, and is a key part of our Risk Management Framework.
+The ORSA process assesses the main risks to Vhi Insurance, including relevant considerations from the wider Vhi group, and is a key part of our Risk Management Framework.
 It is a process whereby the company identifies and assesses its risks and controls and identifies its capital requirements in light of these risks and its business plans.

-Own: Reflects our business plan and strategy.
+Own: Reflects our business plan, business environment and strategy.